patsimm/mandelight/README.md

 Preview
 -------

-to see a preview you can this projects github pages
+to see a preview you can visit this projects github pages
 + http://patsimm.github.io/mandelight/

 or you can visit a german version on my own website.